 In this sense, we address an important policy question, among other things, of what would be the optimal ratios for LTV and RW and optimal parameters for the Taylor-type macroprudential rules in Luxembourg?

-The results are discussed in the context of a loose monetary policy environment and a LTV shock.
-A second order approximation is used for solving the model and providing the quantitative results.
+The results are discussed for an easy monetary policy environment and a LTV shock.
+A second order approximation of the model is used for solving the model and providing the following quantitative results13.